National Anti-Corruption Authority (Italy)

-The Italian National Anti-Corruption Authority (Autorità Nazionale AntiCorruzione) is an Italian independent administrative authority tasked with combating corruption in the country.
+The Italian National Anti-Corruption Authority (Autorità Nazionale AntiCorruzione) (ANAC) is an Italian independent administrative authority tasked with combating corruption in the country, safeguarding the integrity of public administration, combating illegality, preventing corruption, implementing transparency, and supervising public procurement.

 History

-The ANAC was established by the Italian Anti-Corruption Law of 2012, which gave the Independent Commission for the Evaluation, Transparency and Integrity of Government (Commissione indipendente per la valutazione, la trasparenza e l'integrità delle amministrazioni pubbliche, CIVIT) National Anti-Corruption Authority function, in 2014, and incorporates the functions and personnel of the Authority for the Supervision of Public Contracts for Works, Services and Supplies (Autorità per la vigilanza sui contratti pubblici di lavori, servizi e forniture, AVCP) that was abolished by the decree law n.
-90/2014, converted into law n.
-114/2014.
+The ANAC was established by the Italian Anti-Corruption Law No. 190 of 6 November of 2012, which gave the Commission for the Evaluation, Transparency and Integrity of Public Administrations (Commissione indipendente per la valutazione, la trasparenza e l'integrità delle amministrazioni pubbliche, CIVIT) National Anti-Corruption Authority function in 2014, pursuant to Decree-Law No. 90 of 24 June 2014, which merged CIVIT with the and incorporates the functions and personnel of the Authority for the Supervision of Public Works, Services and Supplies Contracts (Autorità per la vigilanza sui contratti pubblici di lavori, servizi e forniture, AVCP) that was abolished by the decree law No. 90/2014, converted into law No. 114/2014.
+This granted it jurisdiction over public procurement while removing its responsibilities concerning the measurement and evaluation of administrative performance, which were transferred to the Department of Public Administration of the Presidency of the Council of Ministers.

+As the first president of ANAC, the Renzi government appointed magistrate Raffaele Cantone.
+On 23 October 2019 Cantone resigned, after announcing his intention to do so on 23 July 2019, due to disagreements with the Conte I Cabinet.
+The role of acting president was assumed, in accordance with the Authority's regulations, by the senior member by age, Francesco Merloni.